Betts homers on 4-RBI night, Dodgers beat Padres 5-4 - KESQ

 AP Sports Writer

 LOS ANGELES (AP) — Mookie Betts hit a tiebreaking, three-run homer with two outs in the fifth inning and the Los Angeles Dodgers held off the San Diego Padres 5-4.
-The Dodgers remained 2 1/2 games behind NL West-leading San Francisco.
+The Dodgers remain 2 1/2 games behind NL West-leading San Francisco.
 Betts drove in four of the Dodgers’ five runs.
 He had a sacrifice fly in the third to make it 2-0.
 Walker Buehler improved to 14-3 for the Dodgers.
-Fernando Tatis Jr. hit a two-run homer, his 38th of the season, that tied the game in the fourth.
+Fernando Tatis Jr. hit a two-run homer, his 38th of the season which leads the National League.
+It tied the game in the fourth.
 Chris Paddock took the loss for San Diego.